BU Historical Medicine Collection

 The University Library of the History of Medicine is distinguished by the richness of its heritage collections

-- All dissertations from the medical schools of Montpellier and Paris since the18thcentury
+• All dissertations from the medical schools in Montpellier and Paris since the18thcentury

-- The archives of the Faculty from its founding to 1810
+• The Faculty's archives from its founding through 1810

-Although we know that a library has existed at the Faculty of Medicine since the Middle Ages, no works from that period have survived.
-The core of the collection dates back to the Haguenot bequest in 1767.
+Although we know that a library has existed at the Faculty of Medicine since the Middle Ages, no books from that period have survived.
+The original core of the collection came from the Haguenot bequest in 1767.

-The existing collection was in fact assembled in the early19thcentury by Gabriel Prunelle, the Faculty’s physician-librarian, drawing on revolutionary confiscations throughout France and following an encyclopedic program.
+The existing collection was in fact assembled in the early19thcentury by Gabriel Prunelle, a physician and librarian at the Faculty, who drew upon books confiscated during the Revolution throughout France, following an encyclopedic program.

 In the 19th and20thcenturies, the library grew through donations and bequests, as well as through purchases.